 Would you like to sketch your own patterns but find that existing body templates don’t fit you?
 The MyBodyModel web app makes fashion sketch templates (also called “croquis”) to your body measurements.
 So you can plan your makes on a croquis that looks like you!
 You can try unlimited free previews and download your body model in PDF and JPEG file formats.
 Get started here.

 Have you ever tried going on a shopping spree for new fabrics (in physical stores or online), only to feel completely lost by not knowing exactly how you would use that nice-looking piece of fabric, and end up purchasing the wrong thing – or purchasing the right thing, but in the wrong quantity – or worse, still: Leaving empty-handed?
 If your answer is “yes”, then Sewing Patterns will be your indispensable companion in the future.
 The inspiration in the form of your pattern library is right at your fingertips, wherever you go, and you can easily make sure that you purchase the right fabric in the right quantity – and with the right accessories.
 The app also helps you find inspiration on how to best make use of your current stash of fabric.
 Costs $4.99 on Apple store and $5.99 on Google store.

 A new app for Apple products that lets you design your own charts for cross stitch, beading and other charted techniques.
 Contains the colour palettes for DMC threads too.
 Purchase the app here.

 Are you one of those cross stitchers who can never keep track of all your threads?
 This app allows you to keep track of which DMC colours you own.
 All the DMC colours (including the 27 new ones added in 2002) are shown in easy to access lists, with a colour image as well as a brief description.
-Available for Apple products here.
+Available for Apple products here and for Android here.